Amin-MAG/My-Notes/Embedded-Systems.md

 - Embedded systems usually don't need all of services of a standard OS.
 	- There is timing uncertainty issue in common OS.
 	- These additional features needs more resources like memory.
-	- Being modular is the first priority in Embedded Systems desing.
+	- Being modular is the first priority in Embedded Systems design.
 	- Common OS are not designed to be mission-critical.

 There are large variety of requirements and environments in Embedded Systems.